Week 7 (09.11.-13.11.)

 ETL stands for Extract, Transform, Load – basically copying data from one or more sources into a destination system which represents the data differently from the source.
 This process represents the third container in my pipeline.
 I extracted the tweet texts from MongoDB with pymongo, then evaluated the sentiment score of each tweet with VADER and TextBlob, and finally loaded this new data (tweet and sentiment score) into a Postgres database using SQLAlchemy.

 Creating a Slackbot

 This was the coronation of a week’s work: making a shareable product out of the data engineering process.
 I followed the helpful instructions in this article and, after some time of tweaking the connection to the Postgres tweets database, my bot sent a message in our #channel about a historical event that happened on that day.

 But don’t get excited too fast!
 I still have some things to figure out, like how to make the bot include the sentiment score along with the tweet, how to schedule it to post in a given time interval, and maybe how to pick only the last or most positive tweet.
 I’ll try to solve these issues using Airflow and dive deeper into data engineering.
-Though it’s a complicated process, I realize I really enjoyed building data pipelines and taking care of data storage!
+Though it’s a complicated process, I realize I really enjoyed building data pipelines!

 Friday Lightning Talk

 This week I focused on the Transform part of the project, which was about Sentiment Analysis.
 When we learned about the VADER library, some colleagues asked how the training data is collected and who rates the training texts.
-So I decided to present one of my dearest personal projects, in which I did exactly that: I created a list of emotion verbs and asked native speakers to rate their valence, arousal, and duration.
+To answer these questions, I decided to present one of my dearest personal projects in which I did exactly that: I created a list of emotion verbs and asked native speakers to rate their valence, arousal, and duration.
 You can read more about this project (and data analysis) on GitHub and in this blog post from a student conference.